OpenMPT/openmpt/libopenmpt/dox/tests.md

 libopenmpt provides some basic unit tests that check the platform for general sanity and do some basic internal functionality testing.
-The test suite requires a special libopenmpt build that includes file saving functionality that is not included in noarmal builds.
+The test suite requires a special libopenmpt build that includes file saving functionality which is not included in normal builds.

 ### Running Tests